Nushaa404/kiit-lifelink/README.md

-# Welcome to your Lovable project

-## Project info

 **URL**: https://lovable.dev/projects/ffceeee3-759f-40a4-b503-b9ea90de1340

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ffceeee3-759f-40a4-b503-b9ea90de1340) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+d automatically to this repo.

 **Use your preferred IDE**